milanvdmaaten/portfolio/content/blog/npo/index.md

     images:
       - titlePosition: center
         image: home-midway.png
-        alt: Most personalized content rows are positioned  at the top of the screen
+        alt: Most personalized content rows are positioned  at the top of the 'Start' screen.
+        title: Most personalized content rows are positioned  at the top of the 'Start' screen.
   - type: textBlock
     title: ""
     body: >-